Hi, I'm Hazem!

 Subway City — Open World Adventure

 This is the sequel to Subway Station Simulator.
 I made it over the course of a summer with key improvements being a consistent (and detailed) artstyle throughout the game, and organized systems that break the challenges into bite-sized pieces.
-My favorite part about the project is how I created radios on various global "music stations" which allowed radios on the same station to play and bounce in sync; Roblox did not have this built-in.
+My favorite part about the project is how I created radios on various global "music stations" which allowed radios on the same station to play and bounce in sync.
+Notably, this was before Roblox implemented their new audio components— which worked similar mine: to sync one sound with multiple sources abstract the emitter logic from the source playback.

 Space Cafe — Space Roleplay Community